MercyNgila/King-County-House-Sales-prediction/README.md

 Houses in condition 5 will fetch the highest price in the market and View 2 fetches a higher market price compared to view 1.

 A ideal house that would fetch the highest price in the market would be approximately 3 bedrooms, in Medina, WA (Zipcode 98039) with view 2 and in condition 5

+A major opportunity would be to find home which falls into the low conditions category and possibly renovate them in order to change the condition to the middle to high categories in order to to increase the estimated sales price.

+### For More Information

+See the full analysis in the Jupyter Notebook or review this presentation